poornimah67-blip/Web-technology-/README.md

 14. html code for basic table (row and column)
 15. html code to display multiple rows
 16. html code to show temperature and day in a table
 17. html code to show student information form
+18. html code to know profit or loss